 - Average price £15 (set lunch); £26 (evening meal)

 - Pre-theatre price £15 set two-course lunch deal, Mon–Fri noon–6pm

 One of Leith's survivors, its longevity based on a rock-solid reputation for showcasing Scottish fish.

 Fisher’s in Leith has a formidable reputation for cooking consistently good fish and seafood sourced in Scotland.
 It’s one of those places known as ‘an Edinburgh institution’ and is ever popular with tourists while still attracting a loyal local clientele.
-Opened in 1991, this is the original Fisher’s restaurant and has a homelier atmosphere than its larger city centre sister, as well as a different menu.
-What’s on offer here is shaped by what produce is judged best on the day, so you may find a delicate whole grey sole or a meaty seabass paired with Eyemouth crab.
+Opened in 1991, this is the original Fisher’s restaurant and it has a homelier atmosphere than its larger city centre sister, as well as a different menu.
+What’s on offer is shaped by the best, freshest produce available on the day, so you may find a delicate whole grey sole or a meaty seabass paired with Eyemouth crab.
 Starters can range from a light squid salad to a substantial smoked haddock risotto.
 The cooking is unfussy, letting the flavours of the main ingredients shine.
-It’s not all fish, steaks are always available on the Fishers favourites menu and there’s a meat choice on the à la carte.
+It’s not all fish – steaks are always available on the Fishers favourites menu and there’s a meat choice on the à la carte.
 For vegetarians, there’s a separate menu but you need to request it.
 Housed in a 17th-century watchtower on the Leith waterfront, this informal restaurant is also a fine location for summer outdoor dining.

 - High point: One of the best for simply cooked whole fish

 - Notable dish: The whole fish